PercentBoat4164/Illumination-Engine/README.md

-# Crystal Engine
+# Illumination Engine
-Crystal Engine is a game engine written in C++ that uses Vulkan for speed and to take advantage of newer hardware, and OpenGL for portability.
+Illumination Engine is a game engine written in C++ that uses Vulkan for speed and to take advantage of newer hardware, and OpenGL for portability.